 Now you might be wondering just which exercise is going to put on the most muscle or just which one is better all around?

-Well here’s the thing, they both build muscle but they target different muscles.
-IF you must know which one builds more muscle, it is going to be the chest dips that pack on more muscle.
-So if you are wondering to work your arms after chest day or before, you should work your chest first.
+So if you are wondering whether to work your arms after chest day or before, you should work your chest first.

 Benefits of Doing Dips

 What is it that makes such a basic, bodyweight exercise the bee’s knees for your upper body?

 Let’s find out.